davidivkovic/davidivkovic/README.md

 Really enyoing C#.

-- 🌱 I am currently working on a serverless Google Maps popularity crawler/aggregator using a custom proxy pool.
+- 🔧 Currently working on a serverless Google Maps popularity crawler/aggregator using a custom proxy pool.
 Going public soon™️
 - 🔭 Continuously studying System Design, Microservices and efficient Event Sourcing and CQRS approaches.
-- ⌚ Lately I've also been looking at fine-grained Javascript reactivity and frontend performance optimization, such as Svelte, SolidJS, Astro and Qwik, inspired by [@ryansolid](https://github.com/ryansolid).
+- ⚛️ Lately I've also been looking at fine-grained Javascript reactivity and frontend performance optimization, such as Svelte, SolidJS, Astro and Qwik, inspired by [@ryansolid](https://github.com/ryansolid).
-- 🤔 I am also interested in working on cloud-native microservice oriented solutions such as .NET Native AOT and Quarkus.
+- ⛅ I am also interested in working on cloud-native microservice oriented solutions such as .NET Native AOT and Quarkus.

 ### 📦Check out my projects
 - [Smart Home](https://github.com/davidivkovic/smart-home) - Built using Quarkus, MongoDB, SvelteKit and Tailwind